MessageFlow-Vercom/azure-dev/Send-Email-SMS-Azure-Function-MessageFlow-python/REAMDE.md

 > Keep your credentials secure — they will be needed in code!

+> If you received "Creating API keys impossible until account approved by customer service office" error it might be that your account has not yet been activated.
+If this process takes longer than 3 hours, please contact our support team to verify your identity.

 ---

 ### 3. Additional requirements

 To send emails we require two more things:

 - domain in the FROM field must be verified.
 You can do this in “Email”->“Common settings”->“Senders authorization”.
 More information you can read [here](https://docs.messageflow.com/technical-support-center/senders-authorization/how-to-authorize-senders-in-messageflow/domains-authorization)
 - your personal "smtpAccount", you can get it from the MessageFlow application.
 Navigate to “Email”->“Email API”->“Settings”->“SMTP Accounts”

+To send SMS messages, you need to add a sender ID.
+You can do this in “SMS”->“Common settings”->“Sender IDs”.
+More information you can read [here](https://docs.messageflow.com/communication-channels-in-the-panel/sms/sms-common-settings/sender-ids)

 ---